kroma-network/kroma-specs/specs/experimental/zk-fault-dipute-game/overview.md

 ## Dissection

-The dissection process is carried out in the same manner as in Kroma's [previous Fault Proof System][g-bisection].
+The dissection process is carried out in the same manner as in Kroma's [previous Fault Proof System][prev-bisection].
 Through interactions between the challenger and the defender (the game creator), the first disagreeing output root can be specified.

+[prev-bisection]: ../../../specs/fault-proof/challenge.md#bisection

 ```solidity
     /**